Installing Necessary Libraries

 Setting Up VertexAI

-This cell mounts your Google Drive to the Colab environment:
+This cell mounts your Google Drive to the Colab environment:- It imports the

 os